core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of Gid, i.e. of ID Context, following a group rekeying (see {{sec-group-key-management}}).
 In fact, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.

-* The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.
+* The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a byte string.

 * The new element 'sender_public_key', containing the sender's public key.
 An X.509 certificates are byte strings, C509 certificates and CWTs are arrays but might be tagged.